flyiei/easy_3tire_js_local_setup/README.md

 ```

 The script will:
+- Check for Docker and Tilt installation
 - Clone all required repositories
-- Check for Tilt installation
 - Start all services using Tilt

 ### Option 2: Manual Setup